milanbankovic/constructions/README.md

 - `pddl`: contains the PDDL model of the triangle construction problem

-For details, see the README.md in the corresponding subdirectories.
+For details, see README.md files in the corresponding subdirectories.